-Whether you are laying one for the first time or replacing an old patio, you may be be wondering, how much does a patio cost?
+You may be wondering, how much does a patio cost?
+Whether you are laying one for the first time or replacing an old patio, the cost of laying a patio is an important question.

-The answer will depend on the dimensions of the patio, naturally, but also the materials you choose and the design, and we’ve got the answers so you know what you can expect to pay.
+The answer will depend on your patio ideas: the dimensions of the patio, naturally, but also the materials you choose and the design.
+We've got the answers so you know what you can expect to pay.

-You can save money if you lay a patio yourself, if you’re handy, but we have a price guide you can use if you’re thinking of calling in a contractor instead.
+You can save on the cost of laying a patio if you lay it yourself, if you’re handy, but we have a price guide you can use if you’re thinking of calling in a contractor instead.

 How much does a new patio cost?